 The Oxford Dictionary says that dépaysement is “that feeling of disorientation that specifically arises when you are not in your home country”.
 But you can also get it in your own country, say, out in the Alps or somewhere in Provence.

 It’s kind of like culture shock, but a more positive version.
 And the only thing the French love more than enjoying this feeling is talking about enjoying the feeling.
 Oh la la la la, quel dépaysement!
 (Oh my goodness, what a lovely change of scene).

 Note: You can add as many la’s to an oh la la as you want.
 See point ten on this list.

 And lastly, keeping with the summer holiday theme, this word means “the return from summer holidays” or “the start of the school year”.
 One word.
 Bang!
 Untranslatable.
 If we had to make one, it could possible be “Return” with a capital R. As in: “We have only two weeks until the Return”.
 Either way, the French use this word without a capital and they all know what it means – the end, which is where we’ve come in this list.

 Meanwhile, do you sometimes feel scared or vulnerable when speaking French?
 Join the club.
-That was the topic of this new podcast episode with Camille from French Today.
-Get ten percent off French Today audiobooks by following this link.
+That was the topic of the podcast below with Camille from French Today.

 Did you like this list?
 I wrote about ten other untranslatable words here.